top of page

 Does Hypnosis Work For Every Musician?

-Because it works with your existing patterns, it responds to how performance anxiety shows up for you.
+Because it works with your specific patterns of performance anxiety, it responds to how pressure shows up specifically for you.

 • your confidence fluctuates under pressure